NewCenturyParty/21st_Century_Act/21st_Century_Act/04_Part_IV_Rights_and_Protections.md

 (2) The NHSOA shall collaborate directly with such agencies as, but not limited to, the following:

-    (a) The National Drug and Dental Agency for outcome correlation;
+    (a) The National Drug, Dental, and Vision Agency for outcome correlation;

     (b) The Office for the Future for intergenerational viability metrics; and